 Let’s Eat: The Tea Menu

 The following are the types of items you will find at tea.
 Follow the links to locate recipes for items we have prepared in our travels.
+Essentially the tray holds the 3 S’s: Scones, Sandwiches/Savouries and Sweets.

 I mostly focus on traditional tea items (great food always has a history).
 I am a big fan of healthy eating and while many of these treats are “sometimes” foods, but I also include healthy versions of some treats which you can enjoy anytime.